mcornejo/slk-painpills/2.solution-dwh/README.md

 ## DWH Processing
 Once the data has been ingested in the infrastructure, a first job should run to put into in the data warehouse.
 Due to the nature of the Pain Pills Dataset, the data should be stored in a columnar format like Parquet or ORC.
 This allows fast search and retrieval from different sources.

 Keeping a clean data warehouse is very important.
-By choosing a good partitioning, it can make the task of creating new data marts incredibly easy or difficult this is to be discussed within the team and business/analysts/data scientists.
-A good partitioning can facilitate the data exploration using tools like Athena or Presto and it can help to find where the data has more value while keeping costs low.
+By choosing a good partitioning, it can make the task of creating new data marts incredibly easy or difficult.
+This is to be discussed within the team and in collaboration with members of business/analysts/data scientists.
+A good partitioning can facilitate the data exploration using tools like Athena or Presto and it can help to find where the data has most value while keeping costs low.

 ### Data Partitioning